Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 # <a name="link_M0"></a> Introduction

-Blockchair API provides developers with access to data contained in [10 different blockchains](#link_M01).
-Unlike other APIs, Blockchair also support numerous analytical queries like filtering, sorting, and aggregating blockchain data.
+Blockchair API provides developers with access to data contained in [13 different blockchains](#link_M01).
+Unlike other APIs, Blockchair also supports numerous analytical queries like filtering, sorting, and aggregating blockchain data.

 Here are some examples of what you can build using our API: